yadeshS/yadeshS/README.md

 **Digital Craftsman | Web Developer | Photographer**

-🚀 I recently graduated with a Bachelor of Engineering in Computer Science and Engineering from R.M.K Engineering College in May 2024.
-My journey in tech began with a deep fascination for web and app development, which I honed during an internship in Java Web Development at DLK Career Development.
-Alongside this, I ventured into artificial intelligence through a virtual experience with Cognizant, which enhanced my versatility as a developer.
+🚀 I am currently pursuing my Master’s in Information Technology at Arizona State University, after graduating with a Bachelor of Engineering in Computer Science and Engineering from R.M.K Engineering College (May 2024).
+My journey in tech began with a strong interest in web development, which I explored during an internship in Java Web Development at DLK Career Development.
+I later expanded into artificial intelligence through a virtual experience with Cognizant, which strengthened my adaptability across domains.
+Now, I am focused on cloud technologies and infrastructure, working towards my goal of becoming a Cloud Engineer, where I can design and optimize scalable, secure, and reliable systems.

 ## 🔧 Technologies & Tools